 Attendance: Attendance is mandatory.
 If a student has more than three unexcused absences, he/she may be dropped from the course.
-In a remote class, not turning in an assignment, not watching required lectures, or missing an exam may be regarded as an absence.
 Please note that it is the student's responsibility to drop the course if he/she stops attending.
 A failing grade of F may be assigned if the student stops attending and does not drop before the posted deadline.
 No early final exams will be permitted except in documented emergencies: flight reservations, weddings, vacations, birthdays, non-NCAA sporting events, etc. are not considered emergencies.